 However, most planets will prefer to use a clock that corresponds with their seasons based on their rotation around their sun or suns.
 Not a problem if all time devices include a small computer within which can translate Universal time to local standards.

 So while in local standards Earth time doesn’t not equal Terranue time, the pulse of universal time that runs ALL clocks is the same.
 And if you need to talk to someone off planet, you can flip over to Universal time and tell them when they should arrive.
 Otherwise, there might be a time confusion and they’ll try to land in Hard Days when the temp climbs to 240 degrees, or Cold days when it drops 40 below freezing, or worse yet, they attempt to land in Angry Days when the winds and hail would obliterate the ship in short order.

 In my story, this single quantum pulse is called an echon.

-However, for ease of reading, the time conversions have been made to this version so Earth people can understand the times, since they have failed to adapt to the Universal standard system.
+However, for ease of reading, the time conversions have been made to this version of my book so Earth people can understand the times, since they have failed to adapt to the Universal standard system.